TradeSgnl Logo

 How Trailing Stop Works

-Trailing Distance: This controls how far behind the current price your stop-loss trails.
-A larger distance gives trades more room but offers less protection.
+Trailing Distance: How far behind the current price your stop-loss trails.
+A smaller distance = tighter protection but more prone to being stopped out by noise.

 Tip